CEF 2025: How the data protection supervisory authority's review of the right to erasure is progressing

 Typical questions about the CEF Action 2025 and self-check

-The Baden-Württemberg State Commissioner for Data Protection and Freedom of Information has put the questionnaire for the Europe-wide campaign on the right to erasure online.
+The State Commissioner for the Data protection and Freedom of Information Baden-Württemberg has completed the questionnaire for the Europe-wide campaign on the right to Deletion online.
 Typical questions include:

-• "How does your organization assess that personal data (which is the subject of a request for erasure) is no longer necessary for the purposes for which it was collected or otherwise processed (Art.
+• "How does your organization assess that personal data (which are the subject of a request for erasure) are no longer necessary in relation to the purposes for which they were collected or otherwise processed (Art.
 17 (1) (a) GDPR)?"

-• "In the case of a request for erasure on the basis of Art.
-17(1)(c) GDPR, has your organization ever refused to erase data on the basis of its "overriding legitimate grounds for processing"?
+• "If your organization has submitted a request for erasure on the basis of Art.
+17(1)(c) GDPR ever refused to provide data on the basis of its "overriding legitimate grounds for processing".
+Processing" to be deleted?
 How do you understand the term "overriding legitimate grounds" and how are these grounds reconciled with the interests, rights and freedoms of the data subjects?
-Please describe in detail the cases you have encountered, including the trade-offs made in each case."
+Please describe in detail the cases you have encountered, including the balancing of interests in each case."

 Link tip: Online self-check on Article 17 GDPR by the State Commissioner for Data Protection and Freedom of Information Baden-Württemberg